 Bacon and Brussels Sprouts are a classic ingredient combination that makes this dish so irresistible.
 What's even better is that it takes only 30 minutes to make it from start to finish.

-- 8 ounces bacon (chopped)
+- 10 slices bacon (chopped)

 - 1 tablespoon olive oil

-- 1.5 pounds Brussel sprouts (trimmed and cut in half)
+- 2 pounds Brussel sprouts (trimmed and cut in half)

 - Salt and pepper to season

-- 1 teaspoon garlic powder
+- 2 teaspoons garlic powder

 - 1 teaspoon onion powder

-- 1 cup heavy cream
+- 1.5 cup heavy cream

-- 1/3 cup mozzarella shredded
+- 1/2 cup mozzarella shredded

 - Cook chopped bacon in a large skillet over medium heat until very crisp, about 3 to 4 minutes per side.

 Turn off heat and transfer bacon to a paper towel-lined plate.

-In the same pan, melt 2 tablespoons of butter, then add olive oil and the Brussels sprouts, season with salt, pepper, garlic powder and onion powder.
-Cook on medium high heat to ensure browning of the sprouts.
+In the same pan, melt 2 tablespoons of butter, then add olive oil and the Brussels sprouts.
+Season them with salt, pepper, garlic powder, onion powder and dried thyme right in the pan.